 - Clarity regarding agreements about how each will care for the other and the relationship

 - A greater sense of understanding and being understood by the partner

 - Trusting that most conflicts can be worked through without deep hurt or drama

 - Experiencing more fun and joy!

-One of my pet peeves is couples’ therapy being done from only one theoretical framework, and/or where the same series of exercises is prescribed in the same order for all couples.
+One of my pet peeves is couples’ work being done from only one theoretical framework, and/or where the same series of exercises is prescribed in the same order for all couples.
 Such approaches do not, in my opinion, give enough importance to the uniqueness of each coupleship.
-Instead, I see excellent couples’ work as an integration of a number of theories and approaches, such as:
+Instead, I see effective couples’ work starting with a full assessment of strengths and challenges.
+Excellent couples’ work, I believe, should be an integration of a number of theories and approaches, which may include: